Apollounknowndev/worldgen-docs/docs/docs/dimension/dimensions.md

 					* `height`: The number of blocks thick the layer is.
 				* `structure_overrides`: A list of structures that the dimension generates. *(May or may not be required, more research needed.)*
 		* If set to `minecraft:noise`, the further fields are as follows:
 			* `settings`: The noise settings file this dimension uses.
-Learn how noise setting files work [here].
 			* `biome_source`: The biome source this dimension uses.
 				* `type`: The biome source type.
 					* If set to `minecraft:the_end`, there are no further fields.
 This is used for the End dimension's biome layout, and cannot be configured at all.